 Another category for older cars – over 40 years old – is historic cars.

-HMRC defines classic cars as being:
+To claim the road tax exemption, HMRC defines classic cars as being:

 over 15 years of age

 valued at £15,000 or more